yusoph-dev/todo-web/README.md

 # Todo Web

 Todo Web is a full-stack web application built with ReactJS for the frontend and AdonisJS for the backend.
-This project showcases a modern web application architecture, utilizing ReactJS with Ant Design for a responsive and user-friendly interface, and AdonisJS with MySQL for a robust backend.
+This project showcases a modern web application architecture, utilizing ReactJS with Ant Design for a responsive and user-friendly interface, and AdonisJS with PostgreSql/MySQL for a robust backend.

 <!-- display recording gif here on folder ./recording/todo.gif -->
 ![Recording](./recording/todo.gif)